 Well look, I’m not going to sit here and tell you that you can’t believe that you have an animal spirit guide or familiar or even a tutelary spirit.
 These are all beliefs that transcend a single culture.
 There are hundreds of cultures that connect very deeply with animal spirits.
 Aztec culture had a huge connection with the Eagle and the Jaguar.
 The Morrigan from Celtic tradition is heavily associated with crows.
 Zeus once turned into a swan and had sex with a woman.
 Animals have deep connections to many religions.
 The Spirit Animal though is an old anthropological term used to refer to a specific set of beliefs that belong to a marginalized group.
 Even if other religious beliefs have overlap with that belief they are different and lumping them all in with the idea of Spirit Animals just further steals agency from Native Tribes and further distorts what their beliefs are to the general public.

 You also, it’s worth noting, don’t get a totem animal either.
-Totem animals are a tradition that belong largely to the Ojibwe people of the Pacific North West and is also a sacred tradition not to be used lightly for the purposes of describing your personality.
+Totem animals are a tradition that belong largely to the Ojibwe people and is also a sacred tradition not to be used lightly for the purposes of describing your personality.
 There are other similar beliefs out there that allow you to connect with with the spiritual through animals.
 Cultures that are not mocked and appropriated daily.
 Animism accepts that everything has a spirit and can easily form the base of whatever belief you wish to have.

 Many practitioners of neo-shamanism use the term Power Animal to refer to an animal spirit guide with whom they feel a deep connection.
 Modern religions have even less of an excuse when it comes to using the term Spirit Animal as they emerged after the history of abuse and appropriation began.
 They can’t claim that it’s a historic practice separate from the Native Culture as New Age books discussing Spirit Animals stole their ideas directly from Native Tribes.
 Even if you believe that you have a “spirit animal” you’re likely operating under a misunderstanding of what a Spirit Animal actually is.